viosca/AID-QoL-Tool/README.md

 This script was originally based on AliH2K's script.
 It adds many features and enhancements and restructures their code a bit.

-- Modal window drag and resize.
-- Modal window fullsize screen toggle.
-- Modal window undim/unmask gameplay log.
+- Modal window: drag and resize, fullsize screen toggle, undim/unmask gameplay log.
-- Sitewide Textarea resizing.
+- Sitewide modal textarea and img drag resizing.
 - Model switcher tighter styling for desktop.
 - See action image resize and fullscreen.
 - Enhanced memory editing.